ptesny/teched2025XP264/exercises/ex1/README.md

 </table>

-## Exercise 1.2 - Blind date.
+## Exercise 1.2 - A blind date.
 Explore Kyma with the ready made CI/CD workflows

 One does always need to climb the mountain of the onboarding documentation?
 Not necessarily.